 So if we invoke morality into the equation, would it be more moral to embrace acts towards an ideal or towards what is real?
 What if this ideal would result in people of certain sexual orientation to be ostracized and discriminated against?
-Would if the ideal would cost the lives of 60,000 people?
+What if the ideal would cost the lives of 60,000 people?
 Let us park this question for now.

 So let us go back to Global Warming.
 I find it amusing that many of the ones who embrace the Global Warming narrative are into cherry picking of data.
 For instance, we would not typically hear from Global Warming alarmists that recent data from the National Oceanic and Atmospheric Administration (NOAA) has shown a cooling trend over the last decade which contradicts the widely believed narrative that we are bound to destroy our planet beyond repair because of Global Warming with a continuously high carbon footprint human activity yields.
 Unfortunately nowadays it is not the truth of a theory or accuracy of predictions that count.
 It is what in people’s hearts that matter.
 Love and caring for the environment trumps reality.
 Dr. James Lovelock, a former Global Warming alarmist laments that environmentalism has become a religion and that this movement does not pay attention to facts.